Key Ideas

 - Temperature (

-) is used to flatten or sharpen the peaks in a distribution.
+t) is used to flatten or sharpen the peaks in a distribution.
 Flatter distributions will give tailing entries more likelihood.

 Resources